vaew/vaew/README.md

 ![Anurag's GitHub stats](https://github-readme-stats-sigma-five.vercel.app/api?username=vaew&show_icons=true&theme=chartreuse-dark)

-<font face="Cambria Math" color=black size=4>**Jing Tang** is an Machine Learning Engineer and Researcher by profession.
-She is working in the field of Robotic Learning and its Application since 2017.
-Currently, she is studying as a Ph.D student in Mechatronics Engineering at Huazhong University of Science and Technology, Wuhan, China.
-Along with study she is also working as Research Assistant (RA) in State Key Laboratory of Digital Manufacturing Equipment and Technology (SKL-DMET) at Huazhong University of Science and Technology. </font>
+<font face="Cambria Math" color=black size=4>**Jing Tang** was born in 2001.
+Currently, she is studying as a third-year Ph.D. candidate at the State Key Laboratory of Intelligent Manufacturing Equipment and Technology (SKL-IMET) at Huazhong University of Science and Technology (HUST).
+She also holds a bachelor’s degree from HUST.</font>

 ### <font face="Cambria Math" color=black size=6>Publications</font>